debo2696/blog_app_laravel_tailwind/README.md

 ## Laravel Posty

-A blog posting app with authentication, authorization, like , like functionality.
+A blog posting app with authentication, authorization, like functionality.
 Also styled using Tailwind css